Lake Annecy from Talloires © French Moments

 • the Petit Lac (small lake),

-• both linked at the strait of Duingt between the peninsula of Ruphy Castle and the steep hill of Roc de Chère near Talloires.
+• Both are linked at the strait of Duingt between the peninsula of Ruphy Castle and the steep hill of Roc de Chère near Talloires.

-The Petit Lac has a more austere look where its shores are bordered by steep, wooded mountains.
+The Petit Lac has a more austere look where steep, wooded mountains border its shores.

 On the contrary, the shores of the Grand Lac are wide enough to support villages and cultivation.